Pravinlkr/live-Corona-Case-Traker/README.md

 Simple angular data binding principle is used in this application to show real time data on display.

-for live demo of projedt you can visit https://coronacasetrackerwithangularjs.blogspot.com/
+for live demo of project you can visit https://coronacasetrackerwithangularjs.blogspot.com/

 This code is free to use and you can build your project or application by embeding and upgrading this code.